 Introduction

-orq.ai exposes API to manipulate Evaluators.
+orq.ai exposes an API to manipulate Evaluators.
 These APIs are used to manage Evaluators programmatically.
 In this page we’ll see the common use cases for creating, and fetching Evaluators through the API.Prerequisite

 To get started, an API key is needed to use within SDKs or HTTP API.To get an API key ready, see Authentication.